Meraki Channels

 Kevin Okyere, Ghana’s entrepreneur in the oil industry.
 Photocredit: Kevin Okyere on Facebook.

 Born in 1980 in Ghana’s Ashanti region, Kevin Okyere exhibited entrepreneurial prowess from a young age.
-Despite his family’s affluence—his father amassed wealth in construction, steel manufacturing, and large-scale cocoa farming—Okyere sought his own path.
+Despite his family’s affluence—his father amassed wealth in construction, steel manufacturing, and large-scale cocoa farming—Okyere sought his path.
 At 11, he sold iced water to football fans at Kumasi Sports Stadium, earning him the nickname “Eddie Murphy” due to his industrious nature.

 After completing his high school education at Opoku Ware Senior High School in Ghana, Okyere pursued an Accounting degree at George Mason University in Virginia, USA.
 To support himself, he undertook various jobs, including caring for mentally challenged patients, working as a security guard, and serving in AOL’s mailroom.
 As fate would have it, he secured a $72,000-per-year job offer post-graduation.